will0w7/MoneyLooter/README.md

 ## Configuration

-**Important**: MoneyLooter values items using the TradeSkillMaster and Auctionator addons.
-If both are available, it will always use TSM.
-It's a cascading system, first it will check TSM, if it's not available then Auctionator and finally, if neither is available, it will use the vendor value.
+**Important**: MoneyLooter values items using the TradeSkillMaster, Auctionator, Auctioneer, OribosExchange and RECrystallized addons.
+If all are available, it will always use TSM.
+It's a cascading system, first it will check TSM, if it's not available then Auctionator, etc. and finally, if neither is available, it will use the vendor value.
 I've done it this way because, in my opinion, TSM offers the most accurate and up-to-date prices (if you use the TSM custom string correctly, although for the current expansion, 'dbmarket' is a reliable source of information, it's not so true for old content, transmogs, etc).

 MoneyLooter by default sets the minimum prices to 0 for all item qualities.
 Also, the TSM string it uses is 'dbmarket'.
 If you want to change this setting you can do the following: